Evidence Centre seminar: February 2020

-Our February seminar featured two presentations from the Analytics and Insights team within the Evidence Centre.
-The first presentation is a health-related case study based on data from the Children’s Wellbeing Model.
-The second presentation explores the relationship between care and the youth justice system.
+Our February seminar featured two presentations from our Analytics and Insights team: a health-related case study based on data from the Children’s Wellbeing Model and the second explores the relationship between care and the youth justice system.

 A Health Case Study using the Children’s Wellbeing Model